RaitoBezarius/arkheon/README.md

 ### Short term

-- Comparison endpoint should return: added packages, removed packages, changed packages by version, changed packages by state selection and contains information about the closure size evolution and each package size evolution.
 - API to register webhooks to call upon deployments: regex on machine identifier?
 - Webhook push on each record
 - Production packaging